jonromero/jonio_website/content/pages/about.md

 ## Revelation III: Build to scale

-For a year, I won (or ended top 3) in almost every competition that had a price.
-From building virtual machines to social wellness websites, if there was a price, I would crash the competition, get the money and start building.
+For a year, I won (or ended top 3) in almost every competition that had a prize.
+From building virtual machines to social wellness websites, if there was a prize, I would crash the competition, get the money and start building.
 Tons of work.
 Tons of fun.
 I learnt how to build products very fast, test them out and then ... fail.
 Fail painfully hard.

 ## Revelation IV: Build to fail